Today's Best Tech Deals

 Wyze has quickly made a name for itself by producing solid smart home products at rock-bottom pricing that approaches that of generics.
 Its smart light bulbs, sensors, and security cameras have received solid reviews, including here at TechHive.

 Now, Wyze is setting its sights on a more complicated market, the smart lock, but with the same value proposition: Give buyers the basics and dramatically undercut the competition’s price.
-The Wyze Lock costs less than $100.
-In a market where similarly featured locks commonly run up to $200, that’s a serious bargain.
+The Wyze Lock costs less than about $100.
+In a market where similarly featured locks commonly run $200 or more, that’s a serious bargain.
 The bigger question: Is it a good value?

 This review is part of TechHive’s coverage of the best smart locks, where you’ll find reviews of competing products, plus a buyer’s guide to the features you should consider when shopping.